 Settings managing the syntax highlighting.

 On the pgCodeKeeper -> SQL Editor -> Syntax highlighting you can set color and style for the font in which all the corresponding syntax will be displayed in the pgCodeKeeper SQL editor.

 Creating, deleting and editing the templates for auto expand in the SQL editor

-On the pgCodeKeeper -> SQL editor -> SQL editor templates settings page you can manage SQL templates, available in the pgCodeKeeper SQL editor.
-The list of available actions is displayed to the right of the templates.
+On the pgCodeKeeper -> SQL Editor -> SQL Editor Templates settings page you can manage SQL templates, available in the pgCodeKeeper SQL editor.
+The list of available actions is displayed to the right of the templates list.

 Settings managing the storage of the parameters of the DB connection.

 Click to add a storage.
-The DB credentials dialog will appear (DB connection data), in which you should specify the parameters of the connection data: host, port, DB name, user, password.
+The DB credentials dialog will appear, in which you should specify the parameters of the connection data: host, port, DB name, user, password, DB group, as well as forbid recording to DB and select the DB type (PostgreSQL or MS SQL).
+For MS SQL, you can specify a domain.
+If the MS SQL database type is selected, the trust MS SQL certificate, parameter will be set by default.
+This parameter can be disabled.
 You can specify the name of the record manually.
-To do this, uncheck Auto-generate.
+To do this, disable the Auto-generate option.

-List of excluded objects can be connected as an external file.
+Ignore List can be connected as an external file.

 After that, you can close the Pgpass sources list dialogue.

 To edit a storage, highlight the database storage object and click .
 The DB credentials dialogue will appear in which you can change the connection parameters.